node-machine/driver-interface/README.md

 An interface layer is defined by a name (e.g. "Queryable"), a stability level (e.g. "Draft"), and a set of _abstract machines_ (machines with no implementation).
 The abstract machines in this repo each belong to _exactly one_ of the several available layers, and correspond with a particular method that driver package implementors make available at runtime.
 These methods are explicitly intended to be useful directly from userland code; but it is also not uncommon for them to be accessed via a higher level abstraction such as an ORM, another machinepack, a middleware module, or a web framework.

-> Note that, whether open-source or proprietary, these plugins (called drivers) are most commonly installed using [NPM](http://npmjs.org).

 ## Available Drivers